yuhsuan19/FlickArena/README.md

 ## Getting Started

-Host create a game from the factory contract and share the game address with players.
+Host initialize a game with the game contract and share the game address with players.
 After the other player send funds to the game contract, they can start the game.

 ## Future Development